 The seminar in contemporary mathematics provides an introduction to the rich and diverse nature of mathematics.
 Topics covered vary from one semester to the next (depending on faculty expertise) but typically span algebra and number theory, dynamical systems, probability and statistics, discrete mathematics, topology, geometry, logic, analysis and applied math.
 The course includes guest lectures from professors at Kenyon, a panel discussion with upper-class math majors and opportunities to learn about summer experiences and careers in mathematics.
 The course goals are threefold: to provide an overview of modern mathematics, which, while not exhaustive, exposes students to some exciting open questions and research problems in mathematics; to introduce students to some of the mathematical research being done at Kenyon; and to expose students to useful resources and opportunities (at Kenyon and beyond) that are helpful in launching a meaningful college experience.
 This course does not count toward any requirement for the major.
 Prerequisite or corequisite: MATH 112 (or equivalent) and concurrent enrollment in another MATH, STAT or COMP course.
 Open only to first- or second-year students.
 Offered every fall semester.

-The third in a three-semester calculus sequence, this course examines differentiation and integration in three dimensions.
-Topics of study include functions of more than one variable, vectors and vector algebra, partial derivatives, optimization and multiple integrals.
+This course examines differentiation and integration in three dimensions.
+Topics of study include functions of more than one variable, vectors and vector algebra, partial derivatives, optimization, and multiple integrals.
 Some of the following topics from vector calculus also are covered as time permits: vector fields, line integrals, flux integrals, curl and divergence.
 This counts toward the core course requirement for the major.
-Prerequisite: MATH 112 or a score of 4 or 5 on the BC calculus AP exam.
+Prerequisite: MATH 112 or a score of 5 on the AB calculus AP exam, or an AB sub-score of 5 on the BC calculus AP exam.
 Offered every semester.

 This course introduces students to mathematical reasoning and rigor in the context of set-theoretic questions.
 The course covers basic logic and set theory, relations — including orderings, functions and equivalence relations — and the fundamental aspects of cardinality.
 The course emphasizes helping students read, write and understand mathematical reasoning.
 Students are actively engaged in creative work in mathematics.
 Students interested in majoring in mathematics should take this course no later than the spring semester of their sophomore year.
 Advanced first-year students interested in mathematics are encouraged to consider taking this course in their first year.
 This counts toward the core course requirement for the major.
 This course cannot be taken pass/D/fail.
 Prerequisite: MATH 213.
 Offered every semester.